hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

-When we run our code, you will notice that our content has been aligned to the center, and that's because we changed the properties of our `<body>` tag, and the `<body>` tag is the tag that renders content on web page.
+When we run our code, you will see that our content has been aligned to the center, and that's because we changed the properties of our `body` tag, and the tag basically renders the content on a web page.

 ![Preview of HTML with CSS applied, to change the layout](https://cloud-bp7m8g6di.vercel.app/0screencapture-drumpad-emmanuel39hanks-repl-co-2020-11-03-08_35_57.png)